solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ![This image demonstrates running queries against the Flexible Server instance using the Azure CLI.]

-> For more details on creating databases and users in Single Server and
+> For more details on creating databases and users in Flexible Server,
-> Flexible Server, consult [this document.]
-Note that it uses the
+> consult [this document.]
+Note that it uses the `PostgreSQL` CLI.
-> `PostgreSQL` CLI.

 ## Language support